Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Related Work

 The above UQ methods have been widely applied to DL models in robotics and cyber-physical systems.
 For example, Xu et al.~\cite{xu2024pretrain} proposed an uncertainty-aware transfer learning method to evolve digital twins of CPSs, where Bayesian and ensemble methods are studied.
 Catak et al.~\cite{catak2022uncertainty} designed a prediction validator based on the MC-Dropout method.
 As for computer vision tasks, Feng et al.~\cite{feng2018towards} captured uncertainties using MC-Dropout in 3D vehicle detection models to improve vehicle detection performance and assure autonomous vehicle safety.
 Kendall and Gal~\cite{kendall2017uncertainties} investigated various uncertainty types for computer vision tasks, including semantic segmentation and depth regression.
 In robotics, Lu et al.\cite{10988977} evaluated the uncertainty and robustness of DL-based sticker detection software integrated into robotic arms and provided model selection guidelines based on the evaluation results.
-However, existing UQ methods are not directly applicable to the foundation model (FM) context due to practical constraints such as computational costs and their pretrained nature.
-For instance, DE requires training multiple models from scratch, which is almost infeasible for large-scale FMs due to their enormous training costs and resource requirements.
-Therefore, in this work, we focus on a specific type of FMs known as VLA and utilize its nondeterministic nature, such as stochastic behaviors during inference, to design a set of uncertainty metrics for assessing VLA's performance.
+Beyond perception, uncertainty is also a central concern in robotic control, planning, and manipulation, where decisions are made under sensing noise, actuation error, and partial observability.
+Various studies incorporate uncertainty into the decision-making process.
+For example, Curtis et al.~\cite{curtis2024partially} proposed a risk-aware task-and-motion planning method under partial observability.
+Okada et al.~\cite{kuo2021uncertainty} designed an uncertainty-aware model-based control method for contact-rich manipulation.
+Other studies use uncertainty to decide when to act, such as calibrated confidence for selective execution and human hand-off~\cite{liang2024introspective,gaus2026confidence}.
+Different from these works, we do not design a planner or control policy, but focus on quantifying the predictive uncertainty of VLA-enabled robotics, which can be further used by such robotic decision-making policies.

+Capturing uncertainty in DL also requires the design of effective metrics, which are typically designed according to the tasks.
+For classification tasks, uncertainty is usually derived from softmax probabilities of class predictions.
+Commonly used metrics include Variation Ratio~\cite{freeman1965elementary}, Entropy~\cite{shannon1948mathematical}, Mutual Information~\cite{shannon1948mathematical}, Max Probability~\cite{10.1145/3417330}, PCS~\cite{scheffer2001active}, and DeepGini~\cite{feng2020deepgini}.
+For regression tasks, Total Variance~\cite{feng2018towards} is commonly employed to quantify predictive uncertainty.
+For object detection tasks, Prediction Surface Uncertainty~\cite{catak2021prediction} quantifies uncertainty as the convex-hull area spanned by the bounding-box predictions from multiple MC-Dropout passes, where a larger surface indicates higher localization uncertainty.